-\$50,000-\$60,000 budgeted annually for tourism development support through regular communications, workshops, support materials, memberships, conferences.
+Cost: One full-time-equivalent tourism coordinator (\$60,000 per annum, including benefits) to liaise with businesses and coordinate the program, plus \$50,000 annually for advertising, media relations, promotions, and other marketing tactics.
+Maintain \$50,000-\$60,000 budgeted annually for tourism development support through regular communications, workshops, support materials, memberships, conferences.
 This investment can help leverage other actions noted elsewhere in this document.

 Broadened Incentives: Rural municipalities may see higher multiplier effects and more jobs if Community Improvement Plan incentives move beyond façade improvements in small-town cores and support expansions in on-farm value-added processing, including craft breweries, distilleries, wineries, and outdoor tourism experiences.
 Lower-tier municipalities in Middlesex County should be encouraged to amend their CIPs to provide for sustainability of central business districts and provide adaptive reuse of commercial, industrial, and agricultural properties.
 Programs, loans, and grants from Community Futures Middlesex should also be promoted.
 Cost: Most CIP documents are in the process of being updated, so no additional cost is expected.
 A long-term goal for CIP funding should be established so that Middlesex County and its municipalities remain competitive alongside comparable rural regions.

+- County

+- Municipalities

+- Farms, Businesses

+- Community Futures Middlesex, Chambers of Commerce

+- Federation of Agriculture

+- Regional Tourism Organization

+- Provincial Ministries

-Key Community Partners Timing County Municipalities Farms, Businesses Community Futures Middlesex, Chambers of Commerce, Federation of Agriculture, Regional Tourism Organization, Provincial Ministries Priority: High Feasibility: High Prerequisites: Accelerate updates to policies and incentives for long- term improvements.
+Prerequisites: Accelerate updates to policies and incentives for long-term improvements.
 The hiring of a tourism development officer is needed for most of these recommendations.

+- Prince Edward County County Food Hub - Norfolk County Alternative Accommodation Toolkit

+Action 1A: Reduce barriers and increase support to spur investment and employment in agri-tourism and rural enterprises

-Case Studies Sources of Funding Prince Edward County - County Food Hub Norfolk County - Alternative Accommodation Toolkit Haldimand County - Rural Community Improvement Plan County Operating Budget, Municipalities' Operating Budgets Property Owners Regional Tourism Organization Partnership Fund
+Haldimand County - Rural Community Improvement Plan

+- County Operating Budget, Municipalities' Operating Budgets - Property Owners - Regional Tourism Organization Partnership Fund